Meet Jewish Gateways Participant Carole Shein

 I was moved by the warmth in the big tent, the soulful music, the English and Hebrew prayer book, and Rabbi Bridget’s compelling and thoughtful sermons.
 Four years ago, I responded to a request to assist Jewish Gateways to think about ways to showcase its strengths, look at possibilities for programming and seek additional funding sources.
 Together with other committed volunteer leaders, I became part of the fund development committee.

 For much of her adult life Carole has worked in and with non-profit organizations, primarily focusing on fund development.
-Her main volunteer activity right now is serving on the steering council of Jewish Gateways.
+Previously, she served on the Jewish Gateways Board of Directors.

 What could be better than starting each meeting with a teaching and an intentional prayer for community led by Rabbi Bridget?
 The steering council is a diverse team of committed volunteers that meets monthly and helps steer the organization by creating a strategic plan, suggesting program ideas, brainstorming marketing potentials, involving-volunteers, meeting donors, and spearheading planning for High Holiday services.